HornedRat/GaCD-coursera/README.md

 5. Recodes the activities as a factor with proper levels
 6. Selects the columns of interest: mean and standard deviation of all measurements
 7. Creates a summary: mean of all the selected measurements for each subjects and activity
-8. Writes the dataset and summary to working directory
+8. Writes the data created in previous step to working directory